North metro elections: Voters replace one Blaine council member, retain other local leaders

 Brooklyn Park

-In Brooklyn Park’s eastern district, which is in Hennepin County, newcomer Amanda Cheng Xiong had a strong lead Tuesday night over incumbent Council Member Boyd Morson, whom the council has censured twice.
+In Brooklyn Park’s eastern district, newcomer Amanda Cheng Xiong won over incumbent Council Member Boyd Morson, whom the council has censured twice.

-In the central district, Shelle Page was leading over Teshite Wako.
-And in the western region, incumbent Tony McGarvey was ahead of challenger Daniel Goba.
+In the central district, Shelle Page defeated Teshite Wako.
+And in the western region, incumbent Tony McGarvey won after facing a challenge from Daniel Goba.

 Robbinsdale schools